Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇬🇮 Gibraltar vs 🇨🇭 Switzerland: e-money licensing compared

-Choosing between Gibraltar and Switzerland for a e-money licence starts with who you will answer to: Gibraltar Financial Services Commission (GFSC). on one side, FINMA. on the other, via the Authorised EMI or Registered EMI under the Financial Services (Electronic Money) Regulations 2011.
-A real EMI regime, unlike the pure analogues. and the No EMI.
+Choosing between Gibraltar and Switzerland for a e-money licence starts with who you will answer to: Gibraltar Financial Services Commission (GFSC). on one side, FINMA. on the other, via the Authorised electronic money institution or registered electronic money institution under the Financial Services (Electronic Money) Regulations 2020.
+This is a full e-money regime rather than an analogue. and the No EMI.
 Closest is the FINMA FinTech licence (Banking Act Art.
 1b), deposits up to CHF 100m, no interest, no lending.
 Larger operations need a banking licence. respectively.
-The two regimes differ on 6 of 10 tracked decision dimensions, including capital requirement and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 Dimension 🇬🇮 Gibraltar partly open